johnrsibert/JonzPandemic/index.md

 I've been drawing lots of
 graphs tracking the prevalence of the disease in places where I can no longer travel, parts of the country where friends and family live.
-Some of these plots can be found on my
+Some of these plots can be seen by following the [links below](https://johnrsibert.github.io/JonzPandemic/#how-bad-is-it-where-you-live).

+found on my
 [repository on GitHub](https://github.com/johnrsibert/SIR-Models/tree/master/PlotsToShare).
 **Have a look, download, share,** and let me know if you'd like something specific.
 I update most graphs frequently.
 I'm working in ways to share the results interactively, but haven't quite got it working.